Nicolas Pino: American allegiance: Taos Revolt, Civil War & Territorial Legislature

-Following the failed revolt of 1846, neither Miguel E., nor Nicolas Pino participated in any further resistance movements.
-Don Nicolas took the oath of allegiance to the United States after he was released from prison and enlisted in Captain St. Vrain's company of volunteers following the assassination of governor Bent, participating in the defeat of the insurgents at the Taos Revolt with his friend Don Manuel Chaves.
+Following the failed revolt of 1846, neither Miguel E. nor Nicolas Pino participated in any further resistance movements.
+Nicolas took the oath of allegiance to the United States after he was released from prison and enlisted in Captain St. Vrain's company of volunteers following the assassination of governor Charles Bent, participating in the defeat of the insurgents at the Taos Revolt with his friend Manuel Chaves.

 After the treaty of peace with Mexico, the Pino brothers were considered to be amongst the most loyal to the United States government.
 All of the brothers held both civil and military positions of trust.
-Don Miguel and Don Nicolas both commanded substantial bodies of volunteers during the American Civil War.
+Miguel and Nicolas both commanded substantial bodies of volunteers during the American Civil War.
 Until their deaths, there was always a Pino in the house or council of the territorial legislative assembly.
-Don Facundo served several times as president of the council, as did Don Miguel E. in 1865 and 1866.
-Don Nicolas served as council president in 1869, and as a council member in 1873 and 1878.
+Facundo Pino served several times as president of the council, as did Miguel in 1865 and 1866.
+Nicolas served as council president in 1869 and as a council member in 1873 and 1878.
 Tomas Ortiz returned to New Mexico and also served in the Territorial Legislature.

 During the American Civil War, Nicolas led the 2nd New Mexico Militia.
-On February 25, 1862, Colonel Pino and his 200 Hispanic militiamen attempted to make a stand against Brigadier General Henry Hopkins Sibley at the town of Socorro, New Mexico, but they were quickly forced to surrender when the Texans opened fire with a piece of artillery.
+On February 25, 1862, Colonel Pino and his 200 Hispano militiamen attempted to make a stand against Brigadier General Henry Hopkins Sibley at the town of Socorro, New Mexico, but they quickly surrendered when the Texans opened fire with a piece of artillery.
 His brother, Colonel Miguel Pino, led 590 men in the 2nd New Mexico Volunteers.

 Parents & death

 Nicolas' father was Pedro Bautista Pino, the only person to represent New Mexico in the Cortes of Spain.
 In 1811, while in Cádiz, Pedro wrote a short history of New Mexico contained in a report to the king.
-His mother, Ana Maria, was the daughter of Ana Gertrudis Ortiz Niño Ladron de Guevarra and Juan Domingo Baca, and a granddaughter of Don Pedro de Bustamante, a governor and captain-general of the Province of New Mexico.
+His mother, Ana Maria, was the daughter of Ana Gertrudis Ortiz Niño Ladron de Guevarra and Juan Domingo Baca, and a granddaughter of Pedro de Bustamante, a governor and captain-general of the Province of New Mexico.

-Don Nicolas survived his brothers.
-He died at the age of 77 in November 1896, and is buried in the village cemetery in Galisteo.
+Nicolas survived his brothers.
+He died at the age of 77 in November 1896 and is buried in the village cemetery in Galisteo.

 Pino, his brother Miguel, and their mother Ana Maria all owned Indigenous slaves.
 The Pino family did not benefit from the enslavement of Black people and thus had little economic incentive to endorse Black chattel slavery or the Confederacy, with Miguel Pino being actively opposed to the enslavement of Black people despite his family's ownership of enslaved Indigenous people.
 The enslaved Indigenous women who were forced to work on Nicolas Pino's ranch not only "performed services for their masters" but also "symbolized social wealth".